bloominstituteoftechnology/Computer-Architecture-C/ls8/README.md

 You'll have to convert the binary strings to integer values to store in RAM.
 The built-in `strtoul()` library function might help you here.

-## Step 9: Implement a Multiply and Print the Result
+## Step 9: Implement a Multiply and Print the Result day 2

 Extend your LS8 emulator to support the following program: